fyodorovich/Timebank-Toolkit/section_03.md

 [Loomio](https://www.loomio.com/product) offers a workspace for discussion and decision making, bringing together conversations, information, opinions, proposals and outcomes in one place

+## Need more support?
+Contacts

+Connect with timebanks around the country to seek further support.
+You can find many of them on the [TimeBank Aotearoa New Zealand page](https://timeexchange.co.nz/timebanks/) (there's a contact address listed there as well).